evy0311/t440p-hackintosh/README.md

 5. Copy the `CLOVER` folder you have downloaded from this repository into `EFI/`.
 You can simply copy over the whole folder as the config.plist and everything else is already configured for the T440p.
 6. The most important step that I missed twice in the guide above is to make sure you add the `HFSPlus.efi` driver into `/EFI/Clover/drivers64UEFI`.
 I missed this step twice and couldn't see any drivers at all inside of Clover.
 7. For more help on configuring Clover and the USB installer, the original guide linked in step 1 will be of the most help to you.
 Make sure you install the kexts and `CLOVER` folder from this repo onto your Clover USB, as these will guarantee your T440p will work properly.
-8. We are now ready to continue into the next topic: Installing macOS Mojave.
+8. We are now ready to continue into the next topic: Installing macOS Catalina.

-## Installing macOS Mojave
+## Installing macOS Catalina
 1. After you followed the guide above and have your USB drive ready to go, we can reboot the machine.
 When you reboot, enter into the BIOS to change some settings.
 On the T440p, you can do this by hitting `Enter` at the Lenovo boot screen.
 2. Once in the BIOS, make sure you change the following settings. `Disable Security Chip`, `Disable Anti Theft Module`, and `Disable TPM`.
 Basically, disable all of the "security" features.
 Make sure Secure boot and other features like that are off.
 These features will affect how macOS sleeps.
 3. Now, reboot into macOS and select the USB drive inside of Clover.